aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ### 3 - Port Profiles

+Optional profiles to share common settings for connected_endpoints and/or network_ports.
+Keys are the same as used under endpoint adapters.
+Keys defined under endpoints adapters take precedence.

+A port profile can refer to another port profile using `parent_profile` to inherit settings in up to two levels (adapter->profile->parent_profile).

 === "Table"

     | Variable | Type | Required | Default | Value Restrictions | Description |